 Please see our information for victims of crime, including possible victim compensation programs in the United States.

 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While you are traveling in Brunei, you are subject to its laws.
 Foreign laws and legal systems can be vastly different from our own.
-Persons violating Brunei’s laws, even unknowingly, may be expelled, arrested, or imprisoned.
-Overall, many crimes carry severe penalties and punishments, such as jail, fines, caning, or deportation (for foreigners).
+Persons violating Brunei laws, even unknowingly, may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Brunei are severe, and convicted offenders can expect long jail sentences and heavy fines, or death.
+In Brunei you may be taken in for questioning if you don’t have your passport with you or if you take pictures of certain buildings.
 In Brunei, driving under the influence could land you immediately in jail.
 If you break local laws in Brunei, your U.S. passport won’t help you avoid arrest or prosecution.

 There are also some things that might be legal in the country you visit, but still illegal in the United States.
 You can be prosecuted in the United States for engaging in sexual conduct with children or for using or disseminating child pornography in a foreign country regardless of the legality of these activities under that country’s laws.
 Counterfeit and pirated goods are illegal in the United States and if you purchase them in a foreign country, you may be breaking local law as well.